raoconnor/raoconnor.github.io/_posts/2025-01-01-tech-book-must-reads.md

 ####  How Big Things Get Done
 *Bent Flybjerg & Dan Gardner*

 **Why read this:** Explains why so many large projects run massively over budget and are delivered late.
-It emphasizes the importance of thorough planning, risk management, and leveraging experience to achieve goals.
+It discusses the dangers of over-optimism and short-term politics, and emphasizes the importance of thorough planning, risk management, and leveraging experience to achieve goals.

 ---